EmergingDigitalAcademy/scheels-ws-2022-react-intro/README.md

 - List Rendering
 - React Router

-We will wrap up the workshop by taking everything learned and combining it with create-react-app to build an E-Commerce Single Page Application (SPA)!
+We will wrap up the workshop by taking everything learned and combining it with create-react-app to build a Task Management Single Page Application (SPA)!

 ## Repo Tour